Locked Up (TV series): International broadcast

 Season 1 started broadcasting in the United Kingdom on 17 May 2016 on Channel 4's Walter Presents video-on-demand service.
 In 2017, Prime Video acquired the first two seasons for the United States, and in 2018, Hulu acquired the first four seasons for Japan.
 In Greece, the series premiered on 27 November 2018 on ERT.
 Netflix bought the rights for international distribution in 2017.

 The series is also available for a limited amount of time on the online streaming service 'VTMGO' by the Belgian broadcaster VTM.

 Reception

 Critical response

 Critics praised the cast's acting and fast-paced storyline.
-"The acting is strong throughout, the characters engaging and believable, the script is fast-paced and captivating, and it looks beautiful on screen with some creative and imaginative camerawork."
-Rebecca Nicholson from The Guardian says that the show is "tremendously silly and fantastically taut thriller that carries itself at a breathless pace".

-"This is violent – brutally so – and very graphic in its portrayal of life in a women's prison.
+Martin Howse of Entertainment Focus wrote, "The acting is strong throughout, the characters engaging and believable, the script is fast-paced and captivating, and it looks beautiful on screen with some creative and imaginative camerawork.
+This is violent – brutally so – and very graphic in its portrayal of life in a women's prison.
 But utterly brilliant at the same time.
 It is dark with a constant air of threat and menace running through it.
-I love it." from Martin Howse of Entertainment Focus.
+I love it."
+Rebecca Nicholson from The Guardian says that the show is "tremendously silly and fantastically taut thriller that carries itself at a breathless pace".

+The review aggregator Rotten Tomatoes reported an approval rating for the second season of 100% based on 11 critic reviews, with an average rating of 8.0/10.
+The website's critical consensus states, "The badass ladies in yellow face new and higher stakes in a second season injected with an extra dose of tension, a sharp plot and awardable performances."